What Is a Trial Balance? The Third Phase of Accounting

-The Trial Balance consists of a two-column statement of debit and credit balances which are derived from the ledger.
-The total of debit & credit balances should be equal; otherwise, the entire previous work up till ledger will not be considered accurate.
+The trial balance consists of a two-column statement of debit and credit balances derived from the ledger.
+The total of the debit and credit balances should be equal; otherwise, the work done to maintain the ledger cannot be considered accurate.

-A Trial Balance is an informal accounting statement which is prepared with the help of ledger account balances on a particular date to summarize the records and to check the arithmetical accuracy of the books of accounts.
+In a nutshell, a trial balance is an informal accounting statement, prepared with the help of ledger account balances.
+It is prepared on a particular date to summarize the records and check the arithmetical accuracy of the books of accounts.

-The financial information, classified and grouped in the various ledger accounts is now totaled on each account, and the debit and credit balances listed on the trial balance, including the final balance of the cash account.
+The financial information, which is classified and grouped in the various ledger accounts, is now totaled for each account.
+Also, the debit and credit balances are listed on the trial balance, including the final balance of the cash account.

-There is no particular order for the grouping of the account balances, but to avoid omission it is suggested that the final cash balance should be extracted first, and the remainder of the ledger balances may then be listed in either page or book sequence.
+The grouping of account balances does not happen in a specific order.
+However, to avoid omission, it is recommended to extract the final cash balance first, after which the remaining ledger balances can be listed in either page or book sequence.

-There is no complication about double entry here, at this stage, it has been completed.
-Debit balances are merely listed on the debit of the trial balance, and credit balances on the credit.
+There are no complexities regarding double entries here; at this stage, it has been completed.
+Debit balances are merely listed on the debit of the trial balance, with credit balances on the credit.

 - It verifies that all the debits & credits are correctly posted and accurately calculated.

 - Through trial balance, financial statements can be prepared.

 - Some of the errors are highlighted by trial balance and these can be rectified before the preparation of final accounts.

 The basic purpose of preparing a trial balance is to test the arithmetical accuracy of the ledger.
 If all debit balances listed in the trial balance equal the total of all credit balances, this shows the ledger’s arithmetical accuracy.